 Your symptoms depend on which nerves are involved, and how badly they’re compressed.
 You can have pain.
 You can have numbness or weakness.
 You can have problems with balance and coordination.
 And, you can have problems with

 your bladder or bowels.

 What Are the Treatment Options for Spinal Stenosis?

 Treatment options depend on your needs.
 Medications may help you.
 So can physical therapy.
 You may need to have surgery to make more space for your nerves.
 Your healthcare provider will create a plan that’s right for you.

-If you believe you have spinal stenosis, contact Dr. Frank X. Pedlow’s office in Boston, MA today to discuss your treatment options.
+If you believe you have spinal stenosis, contact spine doctor Frank X. Pedlow, MD’s office in Boston, MA today to discuss your treatment options.
 If you would like to schedule an appointment, call our office at (617) 227-9300 or use our secure form.